Aurorum/oysters-theme/readme.txt

 == Description ==

-Oysters is a fresh, clean theme designed to make your blog vibrant and lively, with minimal but effective styling combined with georgeous colours, allowing your content to truly glitter.
+Oysters is a fresh, clean theme designed to make your blog vibrant and lively, with minimal but effective styling combined with georgeous colours, allowing your content to truly sparkle.

 == Installation ==